BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 5.7 Duties of Officers

-5.7.1 The president shall preside at all meetings of the Association.
-The president shall have a vote only in the case of a tie.
-The president shall be an ex officio member of every committee appointed by the Board of Directors.
+5.7.1 The President shall preside at all meetings of the Association.
+The President shall have a vote only in the case of a tie.
+The President shall be an ex officio member of every committee appointed by the Board of Directors.

-5.7.2 In the absence of the president, the vice-president shall perform the duties of the president.
+5.7.2 In the absence of the President, the Vice-President shall perform the duties of the President.

-5.7.4 The treasurer shall perform such duties as are ordinarily incident to this office and shall keep regular accounts of the funds of the Association and submit the same to the Board of Directors, General Meetings, and whenever otherwise required.
+5.7.4 The Treasurer shall perform such duties as are ordinarily incident to this office and shall keep regular accounts of the funds of the Association and submit the same to the Board of Directors, General Meetings, and whenever otherwise required.

-5.7.5 Signing officers shall be the president or the vice-president and the treasurer.
+5.7.5 Signing officers shall be the President or the Vice-President and the Treasurer.

 VI - GENERAL MEETINGS

-6.2 Members in good standing and invited guests are entitled to attend general meetings.
+6.2 Members in good standing and invited guests are entitled to attend the Annual General Meeting.

-6.3 All members in good standing, except for retired members, have voting rights at all general meetings.
+6.3 All members in good standing, except for retired and student members, have voting rights at the Annual General Meeting.

-6.4 Any member in good standing may bring a motion to vote at a general meeting and that motion must be seconded by another member in good standing.
+6.4 Any member in good standing may bring a motion to vote at the Annual General Meeting and that motion must be seconded by another member in good standing.

-6.5 Voting at general meetings may be conducted by a show of hands or by ballot, if a majority of members in good standing who are present so wish.
+6.5 Voting at the Annual General Meeting may be conducted by a show of hands or by ballot, if a majority of members in good standing who are present so wish.

 6.7 Members in good standing may be represented by proxies.